MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-workstreams.md

 ### Manage workstreams

-You can manage the workstreams on the workstreams page in the Omnichannel admin center or Customer Service Hub app.
+You can manage workstreams on the workstreams page in the Omnichannel admin center or Customer Service Hub app.

 Select a workstream to perform any of the following actions: